Alfred Stephen

-Sir Alfred Stephen (20 August 180215 October 1894) was an Australian judge and Chief Justice of New South Wales.
+Sir Alfred Stephen (20 August 180215 October 1894) was a British colonial solicitor in Van Diemen's Land who was later appointed as Chief Justice of New South Wales.
+He is mostly remembered for his genocidal attitudes toward Indigenous Australians.

 Early life

-Alfred was born at St Christopher in the West Indies.
-His father, John Stephen (1771–1833), was related to James Stephen, became a barrister, and was Solicitor-General at St Christopher before his appointment as Solicitor-General of New South Wales in January 1824.
-John arrived at Sydney on 7 August 1824 and in September 1825 was made an acting judge of the Supreme Court.
-On 13 March 1826, his appointment as judge was confirmed.
-He resigned his position at the end of 1832 on account of ill-health and died on 21 December 1833.

-Alfred was educated at Charterhouse School and Honiton grammar school in Devon.
-He returned to St Christopher for some years and then went to London to study law.
-In November 1823 he was called to the bar at Lincoln's Inn, and the following year sailed for Van Diemen's Land (Tasmania).
+Alfred was born in 1802 at the British slave colony of St Christopher in the West Indies.
+The Stephens were a reputable family in the British legal profession and politically well-connected.
+His father was John Stephen and his uncle was the distinguished James Stephen.
+He was educated in England and attended Charterhouse School and Honiton grammar school in Devon.

 Van Diemen's Land

-Stephen arrived at Hobart on 24 January 1825 and on 9 May was made solicitor-general, and 10 days later, crown solicitor.
-He allied himself with Governor Arthur who had clashed with Joseph Tice Gellibrand, the attorney-general.
-Stephen's resignation to his position in August 1825, and his charges against his brother officer's professional and public conduct brought the matter to a head.
-Stephen always took an extremely high-minded attitude about his own conduct in this matter.
+As a young man he entered the legal fraternity and through his powerful family connections, he was soon appointed to a prominent colonial judicial role.
+On 24 January 1825 Stephen arrived in Hobart, Van Diemen's Land, and was made Solicitor-General and crown solicitor under Governor George Arthur.
+Stephen was only 22 years old at the time and was described by his cousin as "not profound in his own profession as a lawyer".

-As Solicitor-General of Van Diemen's Land during the late 1820s–early 1830s, Stephen's career intersected with the Black War, the final push by European settlers to destroy the resistance of the Aboriginal Tasmanians.
+As Solicitor-General of Van Diemen's Land during the late 1820s and early 1830s, Stephen's career intersected with the Black War, the final push by British colonists to destroy the resistance of the Aboriginal Tasmanians.
 Following an incident where four company servants under the supervision of Alexander Goldie shot one Aboriginal woman and executed another with an axe on 21 August 1829, the case came before Stephens.
 Despite the proclamation of martial law clearly stating "that defenceless women and children be invariably spared", Stephen ruled that the natives were "open enemies to the King, in a state of actual warfare against him", and thus "the Pursuit of the Natives by Mr Goldie and his party, was lawful".

 At a meeting of 400 of Hobart's most notable inhabitants discussing the establishment of a town guard on 22 September 1830, once discussion had turned to the broader question of the object of the operation, Stephens was reported as saying "If you cannot [capture them] … I say boldly and broadly, exterminate!"

-In 1829 Stephen discovered a fatal error in land titles throughout the Australian colonies.
-The matter was rectified by royal warrant and the issuing of fresh titles in 1830.
-In January 1833 Stephen was gazetted attorney-general and showed great industry and ability in the position.
-He was forced to resign in 1837, his health having suffered much from overwork, but after a holiday he took up private practice with great success.